Baky9912/CONVEXOR/README.md

 there are **no GPU shaders**, **no multithreading**, and **no hardware acceleration**.

 Performance scales linearly with resolution:
-it runs smoothly at **800×600**, but higher resolutions will cause **noticeable slowdowns**,
+it runs smoothly at **800×600**, but higher resolutions will cause **noticeable slowdowns** since there is no parallelisation.
-especially when many **AI mobs** or complex geometric shapes are active on screen.

 This is **intentional** — the project is designed as an **educational example** of
 how a **software rasterizer** works internally.
-Each frame directly reveals the **computational cost** of geometry and rendering operations
+Each frame directly reveals the **computational cost** of rendering operations.
-before any optimization, threading, or GPU offloading is applied.

 ## 🧾 Research and Supporting Documentation